UdeeshaJayendra/Updated-securefileguard-aws/README.md

 The platform combines **AWS Lambda, Amazon S3, SQS, DynamoDB, SNS, Amazon ECR, Docker, and ClamAV**, with additional heuristic analysis for detecting suspicious executable characteristics.

-Infrastructure is managed using **Terraform**, making the entire security environment reproducible through Infrastructure as Code.
+Infrastructure is managed using **Terraform**, making the entire security environment reproducible through Infrastructure as Code

 ---